armory/docs/content/en/docs/spinnaker-install-admin-guides/prometheus-monitoring.md

 ```

 #### Add the ServiceMonitor

-Prometheus Operator uses a "ServiceMonitor" to add targets to be scraped for monitoring.
-Below is a sample
- showing how to monitor pods which are using the plugin to expose the aop-prometheus endpoint.
-Note this has
+Prometheus Operator uses a "ServiceMonitor" to add targets that get scraped for monitoring.
+The following example config shows how to monitor pods which are using the Observability Plugin to expose the `aop-prometheus` endpoint.
+Note that the example contains
-  both exclusion of certain services (aka redis) and changes the gate endpoint to show different options.
+  both the exclusion of certain services (such as Redis) and changes to the Gate endpoint to show you different options.

-These are ONLY examples of potential configurations and though they work it is recommended that you understand how
+These are ONLY examples of potential configurations.
+They work, but Armory recommends that you understand how
 they operate and find services.
-You'll want to change these settings and adapt them to your environment.
+Adapt them to your environment.

 ```yaml
 apiVersion: monitoring.coreos.com/v1